-Trust costs just under seven times as much as Will, with a 25% upcharge to add spousal documentation.
-Though steep, it’s significantly cheaper than hiring an independent attorney to do the same work.
+Trust costs $359 for individuals and imposes a 25% upcharge to add spousal documentation.
+Though steep, it’s significantly cheaper than hiring an independent attorney to do the same work and provide the same legal advice.
 And the savings of time, stress, and money inherent in bypassing probate are incalculable.

 Like Will, Trust comes with a complimentary document review by Trust & Will staff.